erikpr1994/peakHealth/apps/web/src/features/feature-flags/ROLE_GROUP_FILTERING.md

 The system includes integration tests that verify:

 - Unauthenticated users only get public flags
-- Authenticated users get flags filtered by their roles/groups
+- Authenticated users get flags filtered by their groups or user types
 - Flags with no targeting are available to all authenticated users